maxBombrun/plumeTracking/README.md

 Modify the mainTrackPlume.m file to define the inputName variable, i.e., the absolute path of the data.
 The format of the frames is supposed to be indexed:
 - in numerical order, preferably with the same number of decimal.
-- in a clearly separated way from the name of the set by one of the following character: [',' ';' '_' '-' '.' ':'].
+- in a clearly separated way from the name of the set by one of the following character: [, ; _ - . :].

 For example:
 A dataset containing more than 100 frames should be named: exData_001.mat; exData_002.mat...

+To run the algorithm, use the command:
+>> mainTrackPlume

 This algorithm requires two toolboxes:
 - image_toolbox